 - How many employees the charity has and how much money it spends on their salaries

 - How much income it took in over the past year and from where

-Transparent charities also disclose who’s on their board, how much they make, and how salaries are set for their executives.
-That way, donors can see the organization isn’t just enriching its own employees or board members with the money that should be going toward programs.
+Transparent charities also disclose who’s on their board, how much they make, and how it sets salaries for its executives.
+That way, donors can see the organization isn’t just enriching its employees or board members with money that should be going toward programs.

 Identifying the Best Charities